podestplatz/FreeCAD-blog/podestplatz.github.io/posts/dev-logs/index.rst

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**June 2nd:** I have written on a blog post about how to handle non XSD conform BCF files (which is not finished, yet).
+Otherwise I paused development.
+Tomorrow it is gonna be picked up again!

 **June 1st:** Today not much work was done, but here is a little summary.
 I implemented the `__eq__()` function in every class I defined, see `commit